 The Presbytery was able to secure funding from the Synod Mission Resource Fund (SMRF) and the Uniting Church Synod of NSW and ACT in order to build on the good work already being done and create a permanent community centre in the heart of Bidwill.
 The ministry has since then also received support for some of its programs from a range of other organisations and funding programs.

 Sadly, Anne McPherson passed away around the time that she had planned to retire, leaving an amazing legacy to be continued.
-Before she died, she recruited a new face to carry on the work, and Rev John Dacey has been here ever since- about 9 years now.
-John manages the centre, providing a range of supports and services.
+Before she died, she recruited a new face to carry on the work, and Rev John Dacey has been here ever since- about 11 years now.
+John manages the centre, providing a range of supports and services with his team.